 Whether you’re ready for a new career or looking for a side hustle, you may be curious if you should become a sleep consultant.
 This is potentially a major decision so it’s understandable that you would want to be sure.
-There are actually a few signs that you may already have what it takes.
+There are actually a few signs that you may already have what it takes to become a successful sleep consultant.

 As a sleep consultant, you’ll be tasked with helping families find ways to create healthy sleep habits for their children.
 Parents often look for somebody with a warm personality to support them during the sleep training process as this can often feel stressful for parents.
 Not every family is the same so you will use your knowledge and expertise to assist each family in ways that may be unique to them.